What is Proactive Maintenance? How to Apply It?

 But what exactly is proactive maintenance, and how can organizations effectively integrate it into their operations?

-In this article, we delve into the core principles of proactive maintenance and offer step-by-step guidance on implementing it to improve efficiency and reduce costly equipment downtime.
+Here we dig into the core principles of proactive maintenance.
+Get step-by-step guidance on implementing it to improve efficiency and reduce costly equipment downtime.

 What is proactive maintenance?

-Proactive maintenance refers to taking a proactive approach to asset maintenance, preventing the occurrence of failures or substantially minimizing their impact.
+Proactive maintenance means taking a proactive approach to asset maintenance, reducing equipment failures and minimizing their impact.
 Instead of merely reacting to failures after they’ve occurred, as in reactive or corrective maintenance, proactive maintenance involves taking measures to foresee and address potential problems.

 This approach seeks to keep equipment running more smoothly and for longer periods, reducing unplanned downtime and extending equipment lifespan.